-Although all types of cows' milk contain the same amounts of protein, calcium and other nutrients, semi-skimmed milk has less fat and vitamin A than whole milk.
-Therefore all toddlers should drink whole (full fat) milk until they are at least two years old and can continue throughout childhood as vitamin A supports the immune system.
+Although all types of cows' milk contain the same amounts of protein, calcium and other nutrients, semi-skimmed milk has less fat, calories and vitamin A than whole milk.
+Therefore all toddlers should drink whole (full fat) milk until they are two years old.
+A follow-on formula can be considered for toddlers who are nutritionally vulnerable as this provides more iron and toddlers are at risk of iron deficiency anaemia in their second year.

-After two, toddlers that are eating well can change to semi-skimmed milk but this is not necessary and they will benefit from higher amounts of vitamin A if they continue with whole milk4.
-Skimmed milk should not be given to children under five years old^{3,4}.
+After two toddlers that are eating well can change to semi-skimmed milk.4 Skimmed milk should not be given to children under five years old^{3,4}.